April 2018 NGSS Webinar

 1:00 PM Pacific | 2:00 PM Mountain | 3:00 PM Central | 4:00 PM Eastern

-The April 2018 webinar will feature two presentations.
+The April 2018 webinar featured two presentations.

-Explore plate tectonics through GPS data
+Explore plate tectonics & more through GPS data

 Most students are leveraging geodesy every day through GPS technology embedded in commonly used devices: smartphones, cars, health trackers, computers, and many other devices.
 This familiarity with the technology provides an opportunity to segue from a familiar navigational experience of a GPS-enhanced mapping application to the scientific applications recorded by permanently installed high-precision GPS and other geodetic techniques.
 In collaboration with master teachers and college faculty, UNAVCO, an NSF-funded non-profit university-governed consortium, has developed a suite of free learning materials featuring high-resolution GPS data and three-dimensionally aligned to NGSS.
 In this session we will explore data-rich plate tectonics lessons as a theme of discovery.